reactivesw/DevProc/development_process.md

 * The process should be as simple as possible, but not simpler -- Albert Einstein
 * Correctness and maitainability are top two goals, everything else follows.
 * Documents are as important as the code in two ways: they are the most important communcation tools and their quality really matters.
+* Human is not reliable, we need human reviews and automation tools to maintain the desired level of quality.

 ## 1. Development Phases
 As an open-source cloud-native application, this endeavor will be alive for a long long time.
 There will be many iterations in the development process.
 Each iteration involves the following steps: